gocaravel/gocaravel-site/_posts/2020-03-03-temporal-consistency.md

 <p align = 'center'><i>

 Polyline fitting with outlier rejection of Lanenet detections for the right lane line.
-The blue regions show the pixels that the algorithm rejected.
+The green regions show the pixels that have passed the outlier rejection algorithm.
+Note how much less pixels are used compared to the raw polyline fit.

 </i></p>

 Towards the end of the sequence, the polyline completely fits to the